 In Australia, vaccines are available against meningococcal strains A, B, C, W and Y.

-The Men ACWY vaccination will be added to the National Immunisation Program in July 2018 and will replace the Men C vaccine for babies aged 12 months.
+The Men ACWY vaccination was added to the National Immunisation Program in July 2018 and replaces the Men C vaccine for babies aged 12 months.

 For more information about the Meningococcal ACWY Vaccinations please follow this link to the Department of Health website